ZainGeeky/Image-Forgery-Detection/README.md

 # Image-Forgery-Detection
 _____________________________________________________________________________________________________________________________________
-to access this project download and zip the file and open it any editor (recommended "VS CODE")  and run MYGUI.py file. for splicing detection train the 4cam_original and 4cam_spliced images which avialable in the folder the training code is avialable in mytraining_splice.ipynb
+to access this project download and zip the file and open it any editor (recommended "VS CODE")  and run MYGUI.py file. for splicing detection train the 4cam_original and 4cam_spliced images which available in the folder the training code is available in mytraining_splice.ipynb

 # we have taken the dataset from columbia university
 _____________________________________________________________________________________________________________________________________